yt-dlp/yt-dlp/README.md

 * `app_version`: App version to call mobile APIs with - should be set along with `manifest_app_version`. (e.g. `20.2.1`)
 * `manifest_app_version`: Numeric app version to call mobile APIs with. (e.g. `221`)

-#### panopto
-* `get_multistreams`: Get the separate video streams (if applicable) in addition to the podcast stream.
-  * Make sure to set `--concat-playlist never` when using this.
-Note you may end up with duplicate files.

 NOTE: These options may be changed/removed in the future without concern for backward compatibility

 <!-- MANPAGE: MOVE "INSTALLATION" SECTION HERE -->